-Softball is a derivative of baseball but it is played on a smaller diamond with a bigger, softer ball, pitched underarm rather than overarm.
+Softball is a derivative of baseball played on a smaller diamond with a bigger, softer ball that is pitched underarm rather than overarm.
 It originated in 1887 in Chicago, USA, as a form of indoor baseball.

 In New Zealand softball became popular in the 1930s.
 By 2012 Softball New Zealand had over 29,100 registered players: over 18,700 males and over 10, 400 females.
 There were 23 affiliated associations and around 300 clubs.
-New Zealand teams had won eight world championships – five men’s, one women’s and two men’s junior.
+By 2017 New Zealand teams had won ten world championships – seven men’s, one women’s and two men’s junior.

 In New Zealand during the 1930s the term ‘baseball’ was commonly used to describe both softball and the ‘hard-ball’ game of baseball.

 There are accounts of softball being played in the West Coast mining town of Blackball in the early 1930s and also in Whanganui.
 From 1931 girls at Hutt Valley High School were playing ‘baseball’ as part of their curriculum.
 It may have been softball or a form of rounders.

 The game really took hold in 1935 at the Ford Motor Company, Lower Hutt.
 Plant manager W. H. (Bill) Wilson, a Canadian, introduced a competitive league, encouraging employees to start teams in their own communities.